Shia Wong Hip: Food and products

 Shia Wong Hip sources five kinds of snakes from China, Indonesia, and Malaysia two times a week to create its soup.
+Sea snakes are added to increase the chewiness.
 It previously sourced most snakes from Mainland China but began importing snakes from other countries after China began curbing the sale of snakes outside the mainland.
 The restaurant boils the snake soup base from 9:00 pm to 3:00 am, after which slices of snake meat, fungus, ginger, and Jinhua ham are mixed in.
 Shia Wong Hip receives licences from Hong Kong's Agriculture, Fisheries and Conservation Department and other countries' analogous departments to import snakes to Hong Kong.
 Additional materials used to create the soup are slivers of lemon leaves, vinegar, black fungus, and mandarin orange peels.
+Taking six hours to stew, the soup base contains 20 pounds of pork bones, 30 pounds of snake bones, and two old chickens.
 Dishes served include "fried snake balls", "barbecued snake", "glistening snake skin casserole", "dark golden-brown fried snake meat", "stir-fried crocodile meat", and "snake gall bladder wine".
+Additional dishes are "snake turtle soup", "braised snake belly", "salt and pepper snake stew".
 Shia Wong Hip uses the snake's internal organs to concoct an herbal treatment for skin issues.
-Another soup it serves customers is one made of lizards, silkworms, and seahorses.
+It sells leather products made out of snakeskin.
+A soup serves customers is one made of lizards, silkworms, and seahorses.
 It markets a "snake banquet" for a dozen people.
 According to Rough Guides, "less adventurous" customers are able to select "delicious" sticky rice sprinkled with Chinese sausage to eat.
+Time Out found the restaurant's snake soup to be low-cost and cheaper than other restaurants' and to taste richer.
 Shia Wong Hip resells snakes to restaurants such as The Chinese Restaurant at Hyatt Regency Hong Kong, Tsim Sha Tsui and sells snakeskin to factories that produce wallets, shoes, handbags, and belts.

 In 2007, customers on average purchased 600 bowls of snake soup daily which amounted to 1,800 snakes that in total weigh 20 kg.
 On the most bustling days in winter, the restaurant makes more than 1,000 bowls of snake soup for customers.
 Its customers eat dishes such as snake soup in the belief that it will heat up their body during the winter cold.
 Upon finishing their food, restaurant patrons can ask to carry a snake.
 In October 2017, the restaurant had fewer customers which Chau attributed to climate change causing Hong Kong to have a warm winter.
+When Hong Kong had cold weather on Christmas Eve in 2023, a line of over 30 people formed at the restaurant for snake soup.
+Five employees served customers who ate at the restaurant and ordered takeaways.